 Writing in the Disciplines Program

 The Writing in the Disciplines Program offers programming throughout the year open to all faculty and graduate students who teach.
-We also provide special programming tailored to the needs of schools and departments.
+If you are interested in a topic that you don't see here or if you would like programming tailored to your department, contact us at firstname.lastname@example.org.

 To register for an event, email email@example.com, or register online by clicking the link following the event description.
 To receive email announcements about upcoming events and other WID activities, join our mailing list by emailing firstname.lastname@example.org with the command SUBSCRIBE WID .